-I am trained as a neuroscientist and used to research the brain.
-A whole variety of scientific research is happening across the world and I'm excited to be part of bringing it all together and showcasing it to people.
+I'm trained as a neuroscientist and am amazed to see how far Pint of Science has spread!
+There's a whole variety of scientific research happening across the world and I'm excited to be part of bringing it all together and show it off to people.

 Whilst studying I loved the challenge of turning my research into a story that could be enjoyed by anyone, from my supervisor through to my grandma (both also enjoy a pint).
 Directing Pint of Science UK gives me the chance to bring thousands of science stories to pint-enthusiasts the world over!

 I want to get Pint of Science to every city in the world and communicate science as it is- fun, fascinating and inspiring.

 Neuroscientist by trade, beer drinker by nature.
 I now work at the Science Museum and think science is amazing and that everyone, especially non-scientists, needs to know!

 I am a post-doc at UCL researching liver disease.
 I want science research to be fun and accessible to everyone so am very happy to be a part of Pint of Science.
 Beyond science, my passion is horses and I am a regular volunteer at a charity riding centre in central London.

 I am a post-doc working at the Institute of Ophthalmology and I am passionate about science advocacy and outreach.
 I love the pub and I love geeky science talk!
 Looking forward to this year’s event!

 London Chapter Manager

 A research scientist currently based in Germany, I've been working on tissue engineering various parts of eye.
 I've been involved with Pint of Science for a few years now & really enjoy it as it combines two of my favourite things - pubs and science!